pmhenry/VCFriend/README.md

 ## Functions

-   remove:

-	Removes samples from a VCF or Variant Matrix file.
+  allele-seq:

+	Creates a multi-fasta file containing the sequence of all snp alleles for each sample in a VCF (haploid and snps only for now).

 	OPTIONS:
+	-i [ --input ]          Input VCF

+	-o [ --output ]         Name of Output Fasta File

+  clean:

+	Removes variants for which a genotype could not be made for all samples in VCF or Table file.
+Returns new VCF/Matrix file without specified sample.

+	OPTIONS:
-	-i [ --input ] 		Input VCF or Matrix File
+	-i [ --input ] 		Input VCF or Matrix

-	-s [ --sample ]		Comma separated list of ID of Samples to be removed

 	-o [ --output ] 	Name of Output File

+  compare:

+	Returns the number of variants shared between any number of samples excluding 0 or more samples in VCF files or variant matrix (vcf_mat output).
+Function is phase sensitive for genotypes.

+	OPTIONS:
+	-i [ --input ] 		Input VCF File or Matrix

+	-s [ --samples ]	List of samples to compare separated by commas

+	-x [ --exclude ]	List of samples to exclude from comparison separated by commas

+	-o [ --output ]         Output list of shared variant names

   matrix: